chavan-manoj/askverse-mini/REFERENCES.md

 - "Reading Wikipedia to Answer Open-Domain Questions" (Chen et al., 2017)
 - "Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks" (Lewis et al., 2020)
 - "RAG: Retrieval-Augmented Generation for Large Language Models" (2023)

-## Books and Textbooks

-### 1. Information Retrieval
-- "Introduction to Information Retrieval" by Manning, Raghavan, and Schütze (2008)
-- "Modern Information Retrieval" by Baeza-Yates and Ribeiro-Neto (2011)

-### 2. Natural Language Processing
-- "Speech and Language Processing" by Jurafsky and Martin (2023)
-- "Natural Language Processing with Transformers" by Tunstall, von Werra, and Wolf (2022)

-### 3. Machine Learning
-- "Deep Learning" by Goodfellow, Bengio, and Courville (2016)
-- "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Géron (2022)

 ## Online Resources and Tutorials